 Ed’s background in electronic music, live performance, and graphic design gives him a visual and musical perspective when approaching the design of electronics.

-Ed has DJ’d, VJ’d, and performed with bands since 2001.
+Ed has performed with bands and DJs since 2001.
 He first got involved with bands to explore live video projecting, aka, being a Video Jockey (VJ).
 From there he got more and more interested in live and studio sound technology.
 He is especially interested in groups that bring the studio to the stage, using unorthodox gear that is normally not used on stage.
-The natural progression is now to create hardware for music and light-making.
+The natural progression is now to create my own hardware to help people create in the studio and on stage.

 About Matt

-Matt originally started helping me in 2020 to transition to using a contract manufacturer to build ML:2.
-He designed the PCB layout and then helped communicate the design to our contract manufacturer.
-Matt then designed and built a system to test and flash the final assembly with the release firmware.
+Matt originally started helping Circuit Happy in 2020 to when we started working with our first contract manufacturer.
+Matt re-designed the PCB layout for the original ML:2 eurorack module.
+He then helped communicate the design to our contract manufacturer.
+Matt went above and beyond to design a system to test and flash the firmware on the final assembled hardware.
 Matt also gave me lots of guidance on coding for the FreeRTOS system on the ESP32 platform.
-He now heads up our technical designs and makes things ever so much more professional and qualty.
+He now heads up our technical designs and makes things ever so much more professional and qualty than Ed is capable of doing on his own.

 Collaborators